-Return on capital employed (ROCE) is based on Net Income excluding financial items, other income, other expense, write downs of associated companies and joint ventures, as in license and income acquired in the companies and joint ventures. gain/loss on disposal of associated companies and joint ventures. - 5) Dividends are reinvested on ex-dates.
+Return on capital employed (ROCE) is based on Net Income excluding financial items, other income, other expense, write downs of associated companies and joint ventures, gain/loss on disposal of associated companies and joint ventures.

 Disclaimer

 This report contains statements regarding the future in connection with Telenor's growth initiatives, profit figures, outlook, strategies and objectives.
 All statements regarding the future are subject to inherent risks and uncertainties, and many factors can lead to actual profits and developments deviating substantially from what has been expressed or implied in such statements.